DHANSHREE-12345/HR-ANALYTICS-PROJECT/README.md

 # HR-ANALYTICS-PROJECT

-# Introduction and Context:
+# HR Analytics Project: Employee Survey and Performance Analysis

+# Project Overview
-The project is focused on analyzing employee survey data to gain insights into their work environment, job satisfaction, performance, and more.
-The dataset includes a range of employee details such as:
+This project involves analyzing employee survey data to extract meaningful insights into work culture, job satisfaction, performance, and other factors.
+The analysis is performed using SQL for querying and summarizing data, and various machine learning models to predict and classify employee performance.
+Visualization of key findings is done using Power BI.

-Employee ID, Age, Location, Job Role
-Work-Life Balance, Promotions, Work Experience

-This data forms the basis for understanding the work culture, and influences that impact employees' job satisfaction and performance.
-The project involved analyzing an employee survey dataset containing various features, such as employee demographics (age, gender, job role, work experience), job satisfaction levels, promotions, work-life balance, and performance ratings.
-The goal was to extract valuable insights using both data querying techniques in SQL and advanced machine learning algorithms.
-Power BI was used to create a dashboard for summarizing the data visually, making insights easier to understand and act upon.
+Table of Contents
+Objective
+Technologies Used
+Data Analysis and Preprocessing
+Machine Learning Models
+Power BI Visualization
+Conclusion

+# Objective
+The main objective of this project is to query and analyze employee data to gain a deeper understanding of work culture, job satisfaction, performance, and other influential factors.
+Key goals include:

+Analyzing patterns in employee data using SQL queries.
+Predicting employee performance using machine learning models.
+Visualizing insights and trends through Power BI dashboards.

+# Technologies Used

+# SQL:
+For querying, aggregation, and summarizing employee data.

+# Machine Learning:
+Multiple models (Logistic Regression, Decision Tree, Random Forest, Naive Bayes, KNN) were used to predict and classify employee performance.

+# Python Libraries:
+Pandas: For data manipulation.
+Numpy: For numerical operations.
+Seaborn & Matplotlib: For data visualization during exploratory data analysis (EDA).
+Scikit-learn: For building and evaluating machine learning models.

-# Project Objective:
+# Power BI:
-The key goal is to extract meaningful insights from this survey data by:
+To create dashboards that summarize key insights from the dataset.

-# Data Analysis and SQL Queries:
+# Data Analysis and Preprocessing

-# To analyze the dataset, SQL was used extensively:
+# SQL Queries:

-# Counting Records:
+# Total Record Count:
-The total number of records was counted using SELECT COUNT(*) FROM train.
+Queried the total number of employees.
 # Gender Distribution:
-The distribution of employees by gender was analyzed using SELECT gender, COUNT(Employee_ID) FROM train GROUP BY gender.
-# Promotion and Tenure Analysis:
-Employees were ranked based on tenure and promotions to identify top performers.
+Aggregated gender-wise counts of employees.
-# Salary Analysis:
+# Salary Distribution:
-SQL queries were used to find employees with the second-highest salary in each department.
-These queries helped identify key trends such as gender distribution, promotion rates, and salary variations across departments.
+Identified the second-highest salary in each department.
+# Promotion and Tenure:
+Ranked employees based on tenure and promotion data.

-# Data Preprocessing:
+# Preprocessing Steps:

-# Handling Missing Data:
+# Handling Missing Values:
-Missing values were replaced using the mean (for numerical variables) and median (for categorical variables).
+Replaced missing data using mean (for numerical variables) and median (for categorical variables).

-# Outliers Detection:
+# Outlier Detection:
-Outliers were identified using Interquartile Range (IQR).
-Outliers in the dataset were managed by calculating the upper and lower limits of data variability.
+Outliers were identified using the Interquartile Range (IQR) method.

-# One-Hot Encoding for Categorical Variables:
+# One-Hot Encoding:
-Categorical variables (such as job role, location, etc.) were converted into a binary format for better use in machine learning algorithms.
+Converted categorical variables to binary format for machine learning models.

+# Exploratory Data Analysis (EDA):
+Checked for missing values and outliers.
+Correlation analysis to identify relationships between variables.
+Used box plots to visualize the spread of data and detect outliers.

-# Machine Learning Models Applied:
+# Machine Learning Models
-Multiple supervised learning models were used to classify and predict employee performance, job satisfaction, and other outcomes.
+The following machine learning models were applied to classify and predict employee performance:

 # Logistic Regression:

 Training Accuracy: 79%
 Testing Accuracy: 80%
-Logistic regression was used for classification, particularly because the problem involved predicting categorical variables (e.g., job satisfaction).
+Best suited for linear relationships in the dataset.

-# Decision Tree Classifier:
+# Decision Tree:

 Training Accuracy: 99%
 Testing Accuracy: 66%
-The Decision Tree classifier was used for classification tasks but showed signs of overfitting, which caused a significant drop in testing accuracy.
+Overfitting was a major issue, resulting in poor testing performance.

-# Random Forest Classifier:
+# Random Forest:

 Training Accuracy: 99%
 Testing Accuracy: 77%
-This model combines multiple decision trees, improving performance but requiring further optimization for better testing results.
+A more robust model that can handle overfitting better than a decision tree.

 # K-Nearest Neighbor (KNN):

 Training Accuracy: 84%
 Testing Accuracy: 74%
-KNN was used due to its simplicity but did not outperform other models, suggesting that further tuning or preprocessing could improve results.
+Simple but slightly underperformed compared to Logistic Regression and Naive Bayes.

 # Naive Bayes:

-Gaussian NB, Multinomial NB, Bernoulli NB were applied:
 Training Accuracy: 79%
 Testing Accuracy: 80%
-Naive Bayes performed well in terms of accuracy and simplicity, making it a viable model for prediction in this context.

-# Correlation Analysis:

-# Correlation Matrix:
-The analysis identified correlations between different variables (e.g., performance status, job satisfaction, work-life balance, income).
-# Heatmap Visualization:
-A heatmap was generated to visualize how various factors correlated with employee performance, helping the team identify strong relationships between variables.

-# Comparison of Machine Learning Models:

-Based on accuracy comparisons, Logistic Regression and Naive Bayes performed best with 80% accuracy, showing their potential in solving the problem at hand, especially where the relationships were linear or feature independence was important.
-Random Forest showed good performance but did not significantly outperform simpler models.
-Decision Tree and KNN underperformed, with the Decision Tree model being particularly affected by overfitting.
+A fast and efficient model for handling categorical data with assumptions of independence.

-# Power BI Dashboard Insights:
+# Power BI Visualization

-The team developed a Power BI dashboard to visually summarize the results of the analysis:
+A Power BI dashboard was created to visualize key metrics from the analysis:

 # Job Satisfaction:
-Employee satisfaction was analyzed, revealing that 29,716 employees had the highest count of job satisfaction.
-Satisfaction was positively correlated with performance ratings, showing that higher satisfaction levels led to better performance.
+Count and satisfaction levels were visualized across job roles.

-# Work-Life Balance and Years at Company:
+# Work-Life Balance:
+Explored its relationship with years at the company and performance.
+# Monthly Income
+Trends: Analyzed income distribution based on job roles and performance.

+# Key findings:

+There is a positive correlation between job satisfaction and performance ratings.
-Employees with a “Good” work-life balance had the highest sum of years at the company, indicating that those with a balanced work-life tend to stay longer.
+Employees with a balanced work-life tend to stay longer at the company.

-# Monthly Income and Job Roles:
-Income distribution was categorized by job roles, and it was found that employees with lower recognition still had a high percentage of total income, while those with "low" job satisfaction had the highest total monthly income, indicating discrepancies between income and recognition.

-# Detailed Conclusion:

-# Best Performing Models:

-Logistic Regression and Naive Bayes emerged as the best-performing models, particularly useful for handling this type of employee data where relationships are linear.

-# Potential for Random Forest:

-While Random Forest did not perform as well as expected, further hyperparameter tuning could enhance its performance.
-However, its complexity suggests that it may not offer significant gains over simpler models like Logistic Regression and Naive Bayes.

-# Challenges with Decision Tree and KNN:

-The Decision Tree model's significant drop in testing accuracy indicates overfitting, likely due to the model being too complex for the dataset.
-KNN also did not perform as well, indicating that while it can be useful for classification problems, it may not be suited for this particular dataset without further tuning.
+The highest total monthly income was associated with employees who received low recognition, pointing to discrepancies between performance and recognition.

-# Recommendations:
+# Conclusion

-# Focus on Simpler Models:
+The project concluded that Logistic Regression and Naive Bayes were the most effective models for predicting employee performance, with accuracy rates of 80%.
+The Random Forest model showed promise but needs further hyperparameter tuning.
+Models like Decision Tree and KNN underperformed, suggesting overfitting and insufficient tuning.

-Given the results, simpler models like Logistic Regression and Naive Bayes are preferable due to their high accuracy and faster processing times.
+Logistic Regression and Naive Bayes are recommended due to their simplicity and efficiency in handling this data.

-# Further Optimization:
-Models like Random Forest could be further explored with hyperparameter tuning to assess if significant gains can be made.

-# Addressing Overfitting:
-Preprocessing techniques to address overfitting in models like Decision Tree could be explored to improve generalization.

-# Visualization:
-Power BI dashboards were crucial in conveying key insights, and continued use of such tools can help in real-time monitoring and decision-making regarding employee performance.
-This project provided critical insights into employee behavior, satisfaction, and performance, which can be used to guide human resource decisions and organizational improvements.

-# Conclusion:
-The project successfully used machine learning and SQL to derive meaningful insights from the employee survey dataset.
-Logistic Regression and Naive Bayes proved to be the best models for predicting outcomes related to job satisfaction and performance, with Random Forest offering potential if further tuned.
-The insights generated through SQL queries and Power BI visualization helped highlight key factors like gender distribution, salary trends, and work-life balance impacts, which can inform decision-making in human resource management.

-This comprehensive approach combined data-driven analysis with visual storytelling to provide a clear understanding of employee dynamics in the workplace.
+Power BI provided crucial insights that can help human resources make informed decisions about employee satisfaction and performance trends.

+This README serves as an overview of the key components of the HR Analytics Project and can guide anyone interested in understanding the project workflow, methodologies, and conclusions.